ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 :::{note}
 Variance in the run time can be significant when looking at individual functions.
 This can limit the effectiveness of the advanced benchmarking results.
+This may be reduced by running on exclusive cores in a cluster or by scaling up using the `-s` flag.
 :::

 ![benchmarking plot](../../../profiling/performance-plot.png)